 Our commitment to protecting your personal information

-This policy describes how Register Event treats your information, not how other organizations treat your information.
-If you are using Register Event in a workplace or on a device or account issued to you by your employer or another organization, that company or organization likely has its own policies regarding storage, access, modification, deletion, and retention of communications and content which may apply to your use of Register Event.
+This policy describes how Register Event treats your information, not how other organisations treat your information.
+If you are using Register Event in a workplace or on a device or account issued to you by your employer or another organisation, that company or organisation likely has its own policies regarding storage, access, modification, deletion, and retention of communications and content which may apply to your use of Register Event.
 Content that would otherwise be considered private to you or to a limited group of people may, in some cases, be accessible by your team owner or administrator.
 Please check with your employer, team owner or administrator about the policies it has in place regarding your communications and related content on Register Event.
-More on this below.

 Information we collect and receive

 We collect different kinds of information.
-Some of it is personally identifiable and some is non-identifying or aggregated.
+Some of it is personally identifiable and some are non-identifying or aggregated.
 Here are the types of information we collect or receive:

 - Team information.
 When you create a website on Register Event, we collect your email address (as the team owner), your team name, Register Event domain (ex: your-site-name.registerevents.co.za), your username that appears in your Register Event site, and password.

 - Account and profile information.
 The only information we require to create your Register Event account is an email address and password.
 Optional information you can enter into your profile includes information such as your first and last name, what you do, your Skype username, and your phone number etc.

 - Log data.
 When you use Register Event, our servers automatically record information including information that your browser sends whenever you visit a website when you’re using it.
 This log data may include your Internet Protocol address (IP address), the address of the web page you visited before coming to Register Event, your browser type and settings, the date and time of your request, information about your browser configuration and plug-ins, language preferences, and cookie data.